-Pearce Middle School in Austin Independent School District (AISD) in Austin, Texas, will implement the modified Texas Transformation Project (Model) available for Tier III schools with funding from the Texas Title 1 Priority Schools (SIG) program.
-Pearce will receive technical assistance from the School Improvement Resource Center (SIRC) as it undergoes a campus-wide transformation.
-To further support the goals of the TTIPS Transformation Initiative at Pearce, the District will develop and implement an Early College Prep Academy to prepare students to enroll in Early College High Schools within AISD (ECHS) and to participate in post secondary education opportunities.
-Components of the Early College Prep Academy that will be supported with TTIPS funds include:
+Pecan Springs Elementary School in Austin Independent School District (AISD) in Austin, Texas, will implement the modified Texas Transformation Project (Model) available for Tier III schools on the extended implementation timeline with funding from the Texas Title 1 Priority Schools (SIG) program.
+Pecan Springs will receive technical assistance from the School Improvement Resource Center (SIRC) as it undergoes a campus-wide transformation.
+To further support the goals of the TTIPS Transformation Initiative at Pecan Springs, the district will implement programs to ensure that all students have access to academically rigorous programs of study, particularly new Early College High Schools (ECHS) and Early College Prep Academies being developed within the District.
+All work will be horizontally and vertically aligned and will ensure students are prepared for college, career, and life.